knjeru/gSchool_Exercises/_01_tools/README.md

 ## The Value of Keyboard Commands
 You'll quickly learn that the primary tool of our trade is the keyboard.
 This tool is so valuable to us that we use it as much as possible.
 If there's a keyboard command that we can use instead of a trackpad or mouse, then we'll prefer the keyboard.
 This reality may shock you, especially the thought that you may have to become highly proficient using the keyboard.
 There's a reason, however, why you should embrace this practice: Keyboard commands make us more efficient.

-Learning a single keyboard command, such as opening [Spotlight](https://en.wikipedia.org/wiki/Spotlight_(software)), can save you seconds from clicking and scrolling through several items.
+Learning a single keyboard command, such as opening [Spotlight](https://en.wikipedia.org/wiki/Spotlight_(software)), can save you precious seconds from unnecessary clicking and scrolling.
 If we consider that a developer will open Spotlight dozens of times on a typical day, we'll notice that the seconds from this one shortcut will save us minutes.
 Imagine the amount of time you would save if you learned more commands.
 Those extra minutes, and eventually hours, could be spent on something better, such as raiding the pantry!

 In the rest of this document, you'll be introduced to the keyboard commands that will save you a lot of time during your daily workflow in class and once you're on the job.